jiegev5/PhyAug/seismic_localization/README.md

 ## Installation
 - To run Matlab code, Matlab software need to install on workstation, we use Matlab 2019b in this experiment
-- To run python code, install the python packages use `pip`
+- To run python code, install the python packages use `pip`.
+Noted that we evaluate under python3.6.9:
 ```bash
 pip install -r seismic_requirement.txt
 ```